themeum/tutor-lms-migration-tool/readme.txt

 No need to hassle with complicated migration settings when you can use Tutor LMS Migration Tool with its easy user interface.
 With its simple one-click auto migration settings you can have all the information from your old LMS plugin transferred without any database error.

-= UPDATES =
+= KEY FEATURES =

-In this version of Tutor LMS Migration Tool, we are introducing migration options from major LMS plugin to Tutor LMS.
-We have a roadmap to bring you compatibility support for migration with many other plugins in the future.
+The Tutor LMS Migration Tool allows you to seamlessly migrate data from major LMS plugins and WooCommerce into Tutor LMS.
+We're also actively working on expanding compatibility with more plugins and platforms in future updates.

 Currently Tutor LMS Migration support migration options from

 * LearnDash
-* LearnPress &
+* LearnPress
-* LifterLMS
+* LifterLMS &
+* WooCommerce to Tutor LMS Native eCommerce migration

 = Pre-requisites =

-To get started with migrating your information from LearnDash/LearnPress/Lifter LMS to Tutor LMS in the easiest way, you need to make sure you have the following plugins installed.
+To get started with migrating your data from existing LMS to Tutor LMS in the easiest way, you need to make sure you have the following plugins installed.

-**Note:** Currently the Tutor LMS Migration Tool supports migration from LearnDash, LearnPress, and LifterLMS to Tutor LMS.
-We are working hard to bring migration options from other LMS to Tutor LMS as soon as possible.
-But as it only supports migration from LearnPress/LearnDash the following plugins are required
+**Note:** Currently the Tutor LMS Migration Tool supports migration from LearnDash, LearnPress, LifterLMS, and WooCommerce to Tutor LMS.

-  * Tutor LMS (Version 3.6 or later)
+  * Tutor LMS (v3.8 or later)

 And the following plugins for their respective migrations

-  * For LearnDash ( Version 4.0 or later)
+  * For LearnDash (v4.0 or later)
-  * For LearnPress (Version 4.0 or later)
+  * For LearnPress (v4.0 or later)
-  * For LifterLMS ( Version 8.0 or later)
+  * For LifterLMS (v8.0 or later)
+  * For WooCommerce (v10.0 or later)
+  * For WooCommerce Subscriptions (v7.8 or later)

 You need the mentioned versions or later of the plugin for the migration to work properly.

 = Get Started =

-After you install the migration plugin in your WordPress site you will find the migration option in the Tools menu of Tutor LMS.
+fter installing the Migration Tool plugin on your WordPress site, you’ll find the migration option under the Tools menu in Tutor LMS.
+Below is a list of available data which you can migrate to Tutor LMS:

-LearnDash Migration supports the migration of the following data types:
+**LearnDash Migration** supports the migration of the following data types:

   * Courses
   * Lessons